earthly/website/blog/_posts/2021-05-17-continuous-integration.md

 Jenkins works as a standalone CI server or a continuous delivery platform and offers several features to support the entire software development life cycle, including automated builds and testing, code debugging and analysis, and project deployment.

 It can run on any operating system including Windows, OS X, and Unix, and you can easily configure it via a web GUI interface or console commands.
-Jenkins is highly extensible; thanks to its robust ecosystem of almost 1400 plugins, you can add several features for user interface, platform integration, source code management and builds, and administrative tasks.
+Jenkins is highly extendable; thanks to its robust ecosystem of almost 1400 plugins, you can add several features for user interface, platform integration, source code management and builds, and administrative tasks.

 - **Where is it hosted?** Self-hosted; cloud
 - **What platform does it run?** Containers; virtual machines